 Polynomial Kernel PCA Signal ExtractionSource:

-will convert numeric data into one or more principal components
+convert numeric data into one or more principal components using a polynomial

 step_kpca_poly( recipe, ..., role = "predictor", trained = FALSE, num_comp = 5, res = NULL, columns = NULL, degree = 2, scale_factor = 1, offset = 1, prefix = "kPC", keep_original_cols = FALSE, skip = FALSE, id = rand_id("kpca_poly") )